mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 NOTE EXPORE  MoE goals and other process dramas - with call back to techniques in literature review.

 NOTE FIND OTHER LITERATURE WHICH EXPLORES TENSIONS.

+NOTE - MAKE ON KEY POINT HERE PERHAPS ABOUT EQUALITY CULTURE

 Rainer and Bolton explore some of the rigidity of the MoE approach in terms of time allocated and other factors.
 Rainer outlines a wider scope of a process drama [-@rainer_drama_2012].
 NOTE - PROCESS DRAMA VS MOE EARLIER?
 RESURFACE?